 If it were up to us, we’d gather our favorite people for lingering group meals every day.
-We might start with our Herbed Avocado Green Goddess Dip, and Citrusy White Negroni cocktails, then ease into a main like our Classic Bolognese-Style Lasagna, and Classic Italian Panna Cotta for dessert.
+We might start with our Herbed Avocado Green Goddess Dip, and Citrusy White Negroni cocktails, then ease into a main like our Classic Bolognese-Style Lasagna and Classic Italian Panna Cotta for dessert.

 A stroll isn’t just a stroll in Italy—it’s a social event.
 Meaning a walk isn’t just a thing to do to go from point A to point B, it is the entire point.

 Between the hours of 5 and 8 pm specifically, you may see locals doing la passeggiata.
-This a long-standing cultural tradition where smartly dressed Italians take to streets and piazzas to stroll.
+This is a long-standing cultural tradition where smartly dressed Italians take to the streets and piazzas to stroll.
 They walk, gossip, window shop, and greet friends and neighbors.

 La passeggiata has roots in Italian courtship rituals where strolling in public was a way to announce women were eligible to be married.
 These days all Italians partake in la passeggiata.
 And since we’re talking wellness through an Italian lens, la passeggiata is like a one-two feel-good punch, combining daily movement (low-impact at that!) and socialization.

 Care to partake?
-In Rome, make your way to Piazza di Spagna, or Via del Corso (for shopping lovers) to participate and work up an appetite before sitting down to one of our favorite restaurants in the city center.
+In Rome, make your way to Piazza di Spagna, or Via del Corso (for shopping lovers) to participate and work up an appetite before sitting down at one of our favorite restaurants in the city center.
 Elsewhere, Piazza della Repubblica in Florence is an expansive square in the middle of the city.